PeterScott/caprice/README.md

     npm install coffee-script paperboy redis simplesets socket.io uuid git clone git@github.com:PeterScott/pubsubcore.git
-    cd pubsubcore
-    npm link .
+    npm link pubsubcore
+    git clone git@github.com:PeterScott/caprice.git
+    cd caprice
+    make

+That make was to compile and minify the client JavaScript, which is created by bundling together a lot of JS files in `client/` with Google's Closure Compiler.

-Then run a couple of daemons:
+Now, run a couple of daemons:

     python patcher/patcherd.py &
     coffee server/caprice.coffee &

 Turn your browser to [http://localhost:8124](http://localhost:8124/) to try it out.
-To see the very minimal source code needed to include a shared textarea in your HTML file, see server/webroot/index.html and behold the simplicity.
+To see the very minimal source code needed to include a shared textarea in your HTML file, see `server/webroot/index.html` and behold the simplicity.

 Note that this is a pre-alpha double-plus-unrelease.
 You have been warned.